 Social Media: Platforms like LinkedIn dominate, while niche platforms such as Behance or Dribbble are invaluable for creative fields.

-University Partnerships: Collaborating with educational institutions enables early access to emerging talent.
+University Partnerships: Collaborating with educational institutions enables early access to emerging talent, fostering long-term relationships with potential future hires.

 Internal Mobility: Promoting internal candidates for open roles fosters employee growth, engagement, and loyalty.